-South Korea: factory of champion golfers
+South Korea: Factory of champion golfers

 Five years ago there were 23 events on the LPGA Tour.
 That numbers now stands at 33, and 14 of those are sponsored by Asian companies.

-Eight of those tournaments are being staged in Asia this season, while the Korean Ladies Professional Golf Association organizes 78 national tournaments a year with prize money totaling 20 million dollars.
+Eight of those tournaments are being staged in Asia this season, while the Korean Ladies' Professional Golf Association organizes 78 national tournaments a year with prize money totaling $20 million.

 Young players progress through three levels of competition, and by the time they take flight towards the United States and the LPGA Tour, they are primed to prosper.

-So, too, are the LPGA themselves.
-It's first retail store in Seoul opened recently, and it plans 100 more in South Korea by 2018.
+So, too, is the LPGA.
+Its first retail store in Seoul opened recently, and it plans 100 more in South Korea by 2018.

 But it is on the course that success will continue to be measured, and according to Mogg, the very fabric of South Korean culture is the best support the game can have.